snarfed/lexrpc/README.md

     source local/bin/activate.csh
     python3 -m unittest discover
     ```
-1. Bump the version number in `setup.py` and `docs/conf.py`. `git grep` the old version number to make sure it only appears in the changelog.
+1. Bump the version number in `pyproject.toml` and `docs/conf.py`. `git grep` the old version number to make sure it only appears in the changelog.
 Change the current changelog entry in `README.md` for this new version from _unreleased_ to the current date.
 1. Build the docs.
 If you added any new modules, add them to the appropriate file(s) in `docs/source/`.
 Then run `./docs/build.sh`.
 Check that the generated HTML looks fine by opening `docs/_build/html/index.html` and looking around.
 1. `git commit -am 'release vX.Y'`
 1. Upload to [test.pypi.org](https://test.pypi.org/) for testing.